uktrade/tamato/README.md

 ### Running locally

-This app requires Python 3.8.x
+This app requires Python 3.8.x and Node 12.16.x

 Create a Python virtualenv and install the dependencies: